Overview of the Medi-Cal Assisted Living Waiver

 – Medication Oversight

-– Personal Care – non-medical assistance with daily living activities, such as bathing, dressing, toileting, and eating
+– Personal Care – non-medical assistance with daily living activities (i.e., bathing, dressing, toileting, and eating)

 – Prepared Meals and Snacks